 If your teen has a substance use disorder, it hurts their relationship with you and can make you feel trapped.
 As a parent, finding out how to handle the situation can be difficult.
 However, your teen may be defiant to the idea of getting help.
-Fortunately, you can get help for your child through addiction therapy for teens.
+Fortunately, you can get help for your child through addiction therapy for young women.
 These programs aim to focus on adolescents’ specific needs by helping them handle emotions and stop their substance use.
-To learn about the addiction therapy options available, contact Fort Behavioral Health today at 844.332.1807.
+To learn about the addiction therapy options available, such as our female-only adolescent treatment program, contact Fort Behavioral Health today at 844.332.1807.

 How Addiction Therapy for Teens Can Help with Recovery

 The nature of addiction makes quitting without help difficult.
 Whether the person is an adult or teen, stopping alcohol or drug use requires a caring group of people to walk help the addict through the process.

 An adolescent treatment program for young women focuses on the life stage those in the program are at.
 For instance, family therapy is an integral part of helping teens to quit their addiction.
 The family members play parts in recovery for the teen, and therapy helps them find out how they can help.

 During teen therapy, group sessions give young women ways to cope with difficult emotions instead of using drugs or alcohol.
 These skills can help them through recovery and prevent relapse in the future.